matheusmaldaner/EcoLogic/README.md

    Refer to DiffLogic's official [implementation](https://github.com/Felix-Petersen/difflogic) for directions on how to install it.

 3. **FPGA Synthesis**
-   Open the Quartus project files in the **Quartus/** directory and follow the instructions in the README.md file there to compile and deploy to the De10-Lite.
+   Open the Quartus project file (.qpf) in the **Quartus/** directory and follow the instructions in the README.md file there to compile and deploy to the DE10-Lite.

 ---